The Social Anxiety Course

 Social Anxiety at a Glance

-People with social anxiety worry excessively about being negatively evaluated by others.
-They often also display physical symptoms of anxiety, like blushing, sweating, or shaking, in social situations, and worry that other people will judge them for these symptoms.
-As a result, people with social anxiety tend to avoid (or become incredibly anxious in) social situations or situations where they might be judged by others, such as parties, phone calls, group conversations or public speaking.
+People with social anxiety worry excessively about being negatively evaluated by others, drawing attention to themselves, being embarrassed or rejected by others.
+They often display physical symptoms of anxiety, like blushing, sweating, or shaking and worry that other people will judge them for it.
+Consequently, people with social anxiety tend to avoid (or become very anxious in) social situations such as parties, phone calls, group conversations or performance situations where they might be judged by others, such as public speaking.
 Social anxiety is more than just shyness; it can be very disabling.

 About The Social Anxiety Course